Updated May 22, 2023

 ‘Definition of done’ in a scrum helps teams specify a work as done.
 This is how teams can estimate how much work has been completed.

 The team performs Scrum activities in iterations, utilizing the time for preparation and applying all the learnings.

 Scrum activities include:

-- Eliminates product backlog items which are not a priority anymore.
+- Eliminates product backlog items that are not a priority anymore.

-- Includes product backlog items which are not a priority anymore.
+- Includes product backlog items that are not a priority anymore.